darklang/docs/docs/your-first.md

 ![assets/gettingstarted/newworker.png](assets/gettingstarted/newworker.png)

 2. For the report, we're going to store our data by human readable dates (like `02-27-2020`).
-First, we'll get the current date, and then get the pieces and reaggregate them.
+First, we'll get the current date, and then get the pieces and re-aggregate them.

 ![assets/gettingstarted/humandate.png](assets/gettingstarted/humandate.png)